aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-custom-conf-recipe.rst

-Kafka with Kafka Connect services with custom configurations
+Kafka® with Kafka® Connect services with custom configurations
 ============================================================

-This example shows how to create an Apache Kafka service integrates with Kafka Connect with some custom configurations.
+This example shows how to create an Apache Kafka® service integrates with Kafka® Connect with some custom configurations.

 Aiven has a concept of service integrations to manage the relationships between components. `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_ has a specific resource type in Terraform for service integration.